Huotes/CommitMaker/README.md

 Chuck Norris doesn't believe in ravioli.
 He stuffs a live turtle with beef and smothers it in pig's blood.

 'Sweating bullets' is literally what happens when Chuck Norris gets too hot.

+Chuck Norris never goes to the dentist because his teeth are unbreakable.
+His enemies never go to the dentist because they have no teeth.